vikingdata/articles/databases/mysql/MySQL_memory.md

 * https://dev.mysql.com/doc/refman/8.4/en/monitor-mysql-memory-use.html
 * https://dev.mysql.com/doc/refman/8.4/en/performance-schema-setup-instruments-table.html

-You can setup instruments to monitor mysql memory, but I am interested in memory right not.
+You can setup instruments to monitor mysql memory, but I am interested in memory right now.
 I use graphing or other monitoring to view memory and swap usage.

 * Check which instruments are enabled.